 All students can take advantage of our Moseley Strength & Fitness Center, a weight room located in the Sports Science and Athletics Pavilion on the La Verne Campus.
 With 100 pieces of workout equipment, including a cardio area, free weights section, and numerous training spaces, students can exercise at their own pace, on their own schedule.
 Or you can take your workout outside with a run around the track at Ortmayer Stadium or a game of streetball on our outdoor basketball court in Leo Park.

 Are you up for a little friendly competition?
 Explore our intramural sports, which vary by the season but have included capture the flag, flag football, 3-on-3 basketball, soccer, softball and dodgeball in the past.
 Or join a fitness-related student club, like the ULV Cheer Squad or ULV Dance Team.

-All traditional undergraduates are required to fulfill one Lifelong Fitness course, and can take as many as four for credit.
+All traditional undergraduates are required to fulfill at least one Lifelong Fitness course.
 The broad variety of these physical education classes gives you an opportunity to:

 - learn a new sport, from badminton to fencing;

-- work on the mind-body connection in yoga, Qi Jong, or Tae Kwan Do;
+- work on the mind-body connection in yoga, Qi Jong, or Tae Kwon Do;

 - get out into nature with backpacking/hiking;